 Human and time limitations to teaching

 In Japan, faculty members and clinical educators often work together in teaching nursing to students in clinical practice.
 However, clinical educators must handle student education when faculty members cannot teach at the clinical site.

 Twenty percent of the clinical educators who participated in these FGIs were completely devoted to teaching; the other 80% taught while handling a slightly lower patient load than usual.

 The assessment of each student’s learning context and achievement by clinical educators is difficult because so many students are assigned to one ward.
-These findings are consistent with those of Langan
+These findings are consistent with those of Langan and Clifford.

 Although clinical educators can allocate time to support the care provided by students, it is difficult for them to supervise students when not performing direct care.
 It is also difficult for clinical educators to check each student’s nursing process and learning context.

 When clinical educators are too busy, they expect faculty member to teach students direct care and check their assessment, but faculty members are often away from the clinical site.
 Allocating time for discussions with faculty members is not possible.
 Thus, a sense of inadequacy in teaching and uncertainty about the school and faculty members may arise.

 Because of manpower constraints, some faculty members are in charge of multiple wards.
 They still feel the strain of their teaching role, whereas clinical educators consider the involvement of the faculty members to be inadequate.
 Gaberson et al. stated, “Quality of teaching may be problematic for faculty members who predominantly teach in the classroom or change practice settings frequently.”
 The phenomenon of faculty members teaching in a specific training ward, with some latitude in time, is required to maintain education quality.